andreagrandi/andreagrandi-pelican/content/2017/6-keybase-pgp-encryption-made-easy.md

 #### Public folders

-Anything you place inside the /public folde can be accessed by any Keybase user and it's automatically signed.
+Anything you place inside the /public folder can be accessed by any Keybase user and it's automatically signed.
 Every user public folder/file can be accessed using their Keybase username, like for example **/keybase/public/andreagrandi/hello.txt** but you can also use any other identity like **/keybase/public/andreagrandi@github/hello.txt** or **/keybase/public/andreagrandi@twitter/hello.txt**